The Child’s Special Visual System

-- Cyclopelgic Dilation and Refraction- This allows for the doctor to completely exam the retina of a child for optic nerve problems and other congenital problems that child may have.
-The cyclopelgic dilation also relaxes the ciliary muscles which control accommodation (focusing of the lens within the eye).
+- Cycloplegic Dilation and Refraction- This allows for the doctor to completely exam the retina of a child for optic nerve problems and other congenital problems that a child may have.
+The cycloplegic dilation also relaxes the ciliary muscles which control accommodation (focusing of the lens within the eye).
 This allows the doctor to exam the true refractive error of the eye which can frequently be corrected by the accommodation of the lens.
 This should be considered mandatory once a year.

 - Measured cover test- A cover test reveals the amount of effort needed for the eyes to maintain their position.
 It also shows subtle eye movement problems like strabismus.